 To measure the temperature of water or nutrient solution, you can get an aquarium thermometer.
 Some pH, EC, TDS meters have a setting that allows them to take temperature readings of liquids.

-1 --- Male plants are considered mother plants if they are cloned.
+1 --- Male plants are considered mother plants if clones are taken from them.

 2 --- Some growers recommend supplying the mother plant with nutrients that have no nitrogen for three days prior to taking cuttings.

-3 --- If possible, take cuttings from mother plants that have been growing 8 weeks.
-Most horticulture courses recommend plants be grown for at least 8 weeks before taking cuttings, but with marijuana, plants that have been growing for less time usually make good mother plants.
+3 --- Most horticulture courses recommend plants be growing for at least 8 weeks before taking clones from them, but with marijuana, plants that have been growing for less time usually make good mother plants.

 4 --- Some growers have one or more mother plants growing in a separate area, strictly for taking clones from.
 This is a good idea but might not be available to people with limited space.